cchauser/Twitter-real-time-sentiment-analysis/README.md

 This project has been launched!
 You can see it run at [chauser.me](chauser.me).

+Known Issues:
+* There is something funky going on with how it streams from twitter.
+You'll notice sudden dips and spikes in the activity which will continue for hours before spiking/dipping again.
+It seems to mainly affect the Trump topic.

 You can find a quickstart guide to setting up Kafka [here](https://kafka.apache.org/quickstart).
 You'll need two topics.
 One called "TwitterStream" and one called "FrontEnd".
 You will also need a set of Twitter API keys that can be obtained [here](https://developer.twitter.com/en/docs/basics/getting-started).
 Save your keys in a txt file named 'twitterkeys.txt' with each key/token on a seperate line.